-Annual health care visits allow doctors and other health care practitioners to monitor physical growth and sexual maturation and provide advice and counseling.
+Annual health care visits (also called well-child visits) allow doctors and other health care practitioners to monitor physical growth and sexual maturation (puberty) and provide advice and counseling.
 The yearly health care visits for adolescents begin at age 11 and continue until about age 21.

 Routine health care also includes a review of the immunization record and administration of recommended vaccines (see Childhood Vaccination Schedule).